SurvivalGames/SurvivalGames/README.md

 ========

-Points
+**Points**

 Points will be gained when you get a kill (customise amount in config) and winning a game (customise amount in config), you can lose points by dying (customise amount in config) and you can spend points either bountying them (see below) on people or sponsoring other players (again, see below).
 Your points will be displayed before your name like this example when you are in the lobby stage or before you have even joined a game:

 1234 : DaveMan123: Hi, I have 1234 points, lol that is funny! :D

 after the lobby stage (pre-game, in-game and deathmatch) your name will look like this and the number you have before your name will be the amount of points bountied on you.

 50 : DaveMan123: LOL! someone bountied 50 points because I killed them!

 ========

-Bountying
+**Bountying**

 Bountying will be able to happen throughout the game by players and spectators, when a player types /sg bounty <playername> <amount of points being bountied> the points will be taken from their profile and put on the other players name (see above Points section).
 When a player with a bounty on them is killed, the killer will receive the points added onto the points gained from killing a player.
 If they player does not die in the whole game then they will get the points added onto their points total

 ========

-Sponsoring
+**Sponsoring**

 When you are spectating a game you can sponsor a player with /sg sponsor <playername> <amount of points you sponsor>.
 Also a sponsoring group e.g. 1-10 can only be done once per game so if 1 person does /sg sponsor dave12 8 and then another person does /sg sponsor dave1235678 9 then the 2nd person will get a message like this: Sorry.
 Someone has already been sponsored with an amount of points between 1-10.
 Try sponsoring more points or leave the player to fight by themselves!
 I will make a little table thing to show how the points you sponsor help.

 1-15 points = food, if more points are given the person will recvieve better items e.g. 5 points = raw steak, chicken, apple 13 points = steak, porkchop, cake. (if 15 points are sponsored the player will have a 1/7 chance of receiving a regular golden apple)
 16-30 points = extras (see below), arrows, tnt, sugar, etc. (the more points sponsored the more items the player will get e.g. 19 points gives 4 arrows, 28 points gives 9) 31-45 points = useful items, flint and steel, iron ingots, chain armour, diamond (1/7 chance if 45 points are sponsored), iron armour (1/10 chance if 45 points are sponsored).

- Extra Items.
+Extra Items
 The extra items I have thought up of and nicked from other great servers are,

 TNT which when placed on the floor instantly lights and explodes after 2-4 seconds.

 ========

-Kits and Items
+**Kits and Items**

 Sugar (named Sugar rush) which when right clicked, slows you down like you are eating it for same amount of time as normal food and then gives you a speed 1 boost for 10 seconds, great for out running people.